-‘Assisted self-portraits’ is a collaborative photo story created in May 2020 by Charlie Fitz and Oscar Vinter.
+‘Assisted self-portraits’ is a method of portrait photography I have developed, it began as this collaborative photo story created in May 2020 by Charlie Fitz and Oscar Vinter.
 The photo story was first published in the Able Zine newsletter.
 Check out Able Zine's newsletter on 'Care in the time of crisis' here.

 I am an artist, writer and sick and disabled woman.
 My partner, Oscar Vinter, is a neurodiverse artist and writer.
 We continually learn from one another.
 We have sited our relationship in a bubble of our own making, housed in an immaterial space of disability pride and radical acceptance and we support each other in working through and against internalised shame towards self love.
 We are partners in art and life and recognise the privilege of the safe space we have created together.

 There are elements of personal care in our relationship.
 I am the recipient.
 We do not struggle with that part of our relationship, it came naturally; however, we do struggle with societal perceptions and cultural representations of relationships and care.
 Art and creative expression are how we survive; sickness and care are just the facts of our life.
 In our safe space the lines between physical care, intimacy and artistic collaboration blur.
 Perhaps they don’t even exist, fictitious cultural ideas imposed on us.